razojhameas/cogniview/README.md

 browser extension

-voice-to-text doesn't FULLY work, haven't put any effort into making it work, probably never will bcs im too lazy and this program is not relevant for me anyyways
+voice-to-text doesn't FULLY work, haven't put any effort into making it work, probably never will bcs im too lazy and this program is not relevant to me anymore anyway

 feel free to tweak